iaacornus/workstation_setup/silverblue_setup.md

 flatpak update
 ```

-And reboot after to apply the updates (there is also no problem to do this in GUI)
+And reboot after to apply the updates (there is also no problem to do this in GUI)rpm-ostree upgrade --check

 ```bash
 systemctl reboot